BlueyesRF/BlueyesRF/README.md

 - 👋 Hi, I’m @Blueyes
 - 👀 I’m interested in aviation
 - 🌱 I’m currently learning computer sciences
-- ⚡ Fun fact: I'am driving a Mini JCW
+- ⚡ Fun fact: I love play World of Tanks

 <!---
 BlueyesRF/BlueyesRF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.